refoldingcrystal/tilemap-editor/README.md

 ## Output format

-map is exported as json
+Map is exported as json

-each non-blank tile is represented by its position and tile type
+Each non-blank tile is represented by its position and tile type

 ```json
 "x;y": "type"
 ```

-example smiley face
+Example smiley face

 ```json
 {"1;0": 1, "1;1": 1, "3;0": 1, "3;1": 1, "0;3": 1, "1;4": 1, "2;4": 1, "3;4": 1, "4;3": 1}